-The steel fingers provided in the Lodged Crop Reel Finger kit attach to the ends of every other tine bar and help to clear material in heavy, hard-to-cut crops such as lodged rice.
+The steel fingers attach to ends of every other tine bar and help in clearing material in heavy, hard-to-cut crops such as lodged rice.

-Each kit contains three fingers for the cam end of the reel and three fingers for the tail end.
-Hardware and installation instructions are included in the kit.
+Each kit contains three fingers for the cam end and three fingers for the tail end of the reel.
+Hardware, installation and adjustment instructions are included with the kit.